top of page

 My purpose

 I want to be PART of the systemic change needed to address current challenges.
 To do this, I aim to connect the three dimensions of sustainability: people, nature, and economy.
-As Helen Keller said, "Alone we can do so little; together we can do so much," and I deeply believe that by working across sectors and disciplines, we can develop long-term and impactful solutions.
+As Helen Keller said, "Alone we can do so little; together we can do so much," and I deeply believe that by working together across sectors and disciplines, we can develop long-term and impactful solutions.

 My work is driven by a passion for creating a more sustainable future by bridging the gap between people, nature, and policy.
-For over seven years, I've applied a systems-based approach to complex challenges, focusing on empowering communities and stakeholders to become part of the solution.
+For over eight years, I've applied a systems-based approach to complex challenges, focusing on empowering communities and stakeholders to become part of the solution.

 My background